jclarkGRC/AliroWorkHistoryAssignment/README.md

+## PWA Starter Application

+This project is a boilerplate application for creating a Progressive Web Application.
+The project is set up with Redux, React Router v4, and Material UI, Typescript.

+When building this project be sure to do so with npm commands, and not yarn.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>